-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year from 1 September 2019 to 31 August 2020.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year from 1 September 2020 to 31 August 2021.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The academy trust operates one secondary academy in Dartford, Kent.
-The academy had a roll of 1,198 students at the end of the 2019-2020 academic year.
+The academy had a student capacity of 1,231 and a roll of 1,241 students in the school census on 20 June 2021.